1. Superfluid Plasma Representation

 10. Final Interpretation

-Within the DRUMS framework, Fast Radio Bursts emerge naturally from:
+Within DRUMS, Fast Radio Bursts emerge naturally from: